-3. Documentation from a healthcare provider following evaluation stating that they are cleared to return to school

-4. A negative COVID-19 test result.
+- 3. Documentation from a healthcare provider (10/19/21) or the Department of Health following evaluation stating that they are cleared to return to school - or - 4.
+A negative COVID-19 (10/19/ 21) PCR test result.

-The district requires individuals exposed to the COVID-19 virus to complete a ten day quarantine and have not developed symptoms before returning to in-person learning.
+The district requires (10/19/21) unvaccinated individuals exposed to the COVID-19 virus to complete a ten day quarantine and have not developed symptoms before returning to in-person learning.
 The discharge of an individual from quarantine and return to school will be conducted in coordination with CDC guidelines.
 The New York State Department of Health considers a close contact to be someone who was within 6 feet of an infected person for at least 10 minutes starting from 48 hours before illness onset until the time the person was isolated.